nwpointer/three-landscape/README.md

 Thought it might be fun to let people vote on new feature ideas!
 If you're interested in a particular feature leave a thumbs up on the assosiated issue:

 [view issues sorted by most votes](https://github.com/nwpointer/three-landscape/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc)

-## Contributing

-In lieu of a formal style guide, take care to maintain the existing coding style.
-Please Lint and test your code before submitting.

 ## License